Information for Parents

 - Whitemoor Lakes Information Evening – September 2019 Powerpoint

 Please click on the buttons below to find out more information on the Caldecotte Project, Aylmerton Field Study Centre and Whitemoor Lakes

 While there will be slight differences between year groups and classes, you can expect your child to receive weekly spelling words to learn.
 We also ask that children read a small amount on a daily basis.
 They will all have an appropriate reading book given to them by the school and are able to take out additional reading books through the library.
 Please could you encourage them to record their reading in their personal logs.
 The children will also be set regular maths homework to help consolidate their learning from class.
 Occasionally your child may be set some additional topic work or wider research / reading around a topic.

-- Y5 Home Learning Project – Africa Presentation – due to be handed in the w/c 21st October
+- Y3 Home Learning Project – Rainforests, due to be handed in on 11th December

 - Year 6 homework will be posted here